AzureMentor/Azure-AZ-400-Study-Guide/4 - Implement Continuous Delivery (10-15%).md

 # Implement Continuous Delivery (10-15%)
-## Design a release strategy
+## Design a Release Strategy
-- Recommend release tools
+- Recommend Release Tools
-- Identify and recommend release approvals and gates
+- Identify and Recommend Release Approvals and Gates
-- Recommend strategy for measuring quality of release and release process
+- Recommend Strategy for Measuring Quality of Release and Release Process
-- Recommend strategy for release notes and documentation
+- Recommend strategy for Release Notes and Documentation
-- Select appropriate deployment pattern
+- Select Appropriate Deployment Pattern

 ## Set up a release management workflow
-- Automate inspection of health signals for release approvals by using release gates
+- Automate Inspection of Health Signals for Release Approvals by using Release Gates
-- Configure automated integration and functional test execution
+- Configure Automated Integration and Functional Test Execution
+- Create a Release Pipeline, for example:
-- Create a release pipeline (e.g., Azure Kubernetes Service, Service Fabric, WebApp)
+    - Azure Kubernetes Service (AKS)
+    - Service Fabric
+    - WebApp
-- Create multi-phase release pipelines
+- Create Multi-Phase Release Pipelines
-- Integrate secrets with release pipeline
+- Integrate Secrets with Release Pipeline
-- Provision and configure environments
+- Provision and Configure Environments
-- Manage and modularize tasks and templates (e.g., task and variable groups)
+- Manage and Modularize Tasks and Templates, for example:
+    - Task and Variable Groups

-## Implement an appropriate deployment pattern
+## Implement an Appropriate Deployment Pattern
-- Implement blue-green deployments
+- Implement Blue-Green deployments
-- Implement canary deployments
+- Implement Canary Deployments
-- Implement progressive exposure deployments
+- Implement Progressive Exposure Deployments
-- Scale a release pipeline to deploy to multiple endpoints (e.g., deployment groups, Azure Kubernetes Service, Service Fabric)
+- Scale a Release Pipeline to Deploy to Multiple Endpoints, for example:
+    - Deployment Groups
+    - Azure Kubernetes Service (AKS)
+    - Service Fabric